-Siting of the particulate monitoring stations is done carefully so that appropriate measurements of particulate concentrations in an area are collected.
+The locations for particulate air monitoring stations are carefully selected to maximize the collection of particulates relative to predominant wind directions and active excavation and loadout areas.
 During RAs (i.e., active excavation and loadout), additional particulate monitoring may be required at appropriate locations and will be evaluated on a task-by-task basis.